Paul Reubens: Undeveloped scripts

-Although he hasn't revealed much about the scripts, he has said that one of the two films opens in prison.
-He has also said that using CGI for "updating" the puppets' looks could be an option, but it all depended on the budget the films would have.
-Reubens once mentioned the possibility of doing one of the two as an animated film along the lines of The Polar Express, which uses performance capture technology, incorporating the movements of live actors into animated characters.
+Although he did not reveal much about the scripts, he said that one of the two films opens in prison.
+He also said that using CGI for "updating" the puppets' looks could be an option, but it all depended on the budget the films would have.
+Reubens once mentioned the possibility of doing one of the two as an animated film along the lines of The Polar Express (2004), which uses performance capture technology, incorporating the movements of live actors into animated characters.

 Reubens approached Pee-wee's Big Adventure director Tim Burton with one of the scripts and talked to Johnny Depp about the possibility of having him portray Pee-wee, but Burton was too busy, and Depp said he would have to think about it.

 In January 2010, Reubens reprised his role as Pee-wee and reused the set of Pee-wee's Playhouse (albeit slightly modified) for a short sketch on Funny or Die.
 In the sketch, Pee-wee comes home and shows off a brand-new iPad given to him by Steve Jobs.
 This leads to a long argument between him and his puppet friends, who point out all of the iPad's disadvantages – even Conky himself points out its flaws by stating that "it looks like a giant iPhone".
 In the end, Pee-wee uses the iPad as a serving tray to hold glasses of milk and lemonade during a party being held at the Playhouse hours later.
 All the voices of the puppet characters are dubbed in by different actors than the TV series, except for Globey whose voice is still done by George McGrath.

-In June 2010, various film news sites reported that Paul Reubens was working with Judd Apatow on a new Pee-wee Herman feature film.

-In February 2015, Netflix acquired the rights to produce a new Pee-wee film entitled Pee-wee's Big Holiday with Apatow and Reubens producing the film, John Lee directing, and Reubens and Paul Rust writing the screenplay.
-The film released on March 18, 2016, on Netflix to positive reception.